ericanthonywu/cosmart-fe-test/README.md

 3. To check code coverage:

     ```bash
-    Copy code
     npm run test:coverage
     # or
     yarn test:coverage
     ```
    This will generate a coverage report that shows which parts of the code are tested.

 ## Key Tests
 The following test cases are covered for the BookList component: